Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 9}Prompt engineering for voice is distinct from text.
 Voice prompts must explicitly forbid Markdown, which TTS reads poorly, and encourage front-loading the answer so meaningful audio is generated immediately.

 Live voice sessions stress inference differently from chat.
 TTFT matters more than long-form throughput because TTS can't speak until the first stable clause arrives.
-Session length also matters because a 20-minute call can accumulate enough context to make KV-cache management part of the latency budget, not just an infrastructure detail.
+Session length also matters because a 20-minute call can accumulate enough context to make KV-cache management part of the latency budget, not a background infrastructure concern.

 Waiting for the LLM to finish an entire sentence or paragraph before starting TTS can add seconds of latency.
 Stream tokens and synthesize clause-by-clause instead.

-The function below demonstrates buffering text into short speakable clauses.
+This function demonstrates buffering text into short speakable clauses.
 Waiting for a full paragraph is too slow, but firing on every token sounds choppy.

 1import json